What is a migraine headache?

 There is no cure for migraine – treatment is about controlling symptoms and preventing further headaches.

-At the first sign of a migraine attack, your child should relax in a quiet, dark room.
+At the first sign of a migraine attack, your child should relax in a quiet and dark room.
 Most headaches will go away after rest or sleep.
 Watching TV or reading while having a headache can make it worse.
 Anything that has triggered a migraine in the past should be avoided as far as possible.

 Over-the-counter pain-relief medications such as Paracetamol and ibuprofen are often effective for mild migraine headaches.
 Make sure that you follow the dosage instructions.